Track mileage automatically

 Get started for free Get started for free

-Non-accountable plans do not meet the IRS requirements for non-taxable reimbursements.
-This means that:
+Non-accountable plans don’t meet the IRS requirements for non-taxable reimbursements.
+It means that:

 • You aren't required to substantiate expenses with receipts or other documentation.

-• You are not required to return any excess amounts your employer has provided.
+• You aren't required to return any excess amounts your employer has provided.

-Because these plans do not meet the IRS criteria, all reimbursements provided under non-accountable plans are considered taxable.
+Because these plans don’t meet the IRS criteria, all reimbursements provided under non-accountable plans are considered income and are taxable.
 They must be included in your wages and are subject to income tax, Social Security, Medicare, and unemployment taxes.

-See the examples below to better understand when your reimbursements will not be taxed as part of your income.
+See the examples below to better understand when your reimbursements will not be taxed as part of your income, and the conditions you’ll have to meet.

 Travel reimbursements

-Reimbursements for expenses like meals, lodging, and travel when going away on business are not taxable if you keep relevant receipts and receive reimbursement according to the actual expenses you accrued, or if your employer reimburses you with the official IRS per diem rates.
-Learn more about traveling for work and receiving reimbursement.
+Reimbursements for expenses like meals, lodging, and travel when going away on business are not taxable if you keep relevant receipts and receive reimbursement according to the actual expenses you’ve had, or if your employer reimburses you with the official IRS per diem rates.
+Learn more about the IRS rules on employee travel expenses.

 Business mileage reimbursements